newmon13/SM-GK_Codebase_Template/README.md

 * The paths should be exactly as told otherwise change the folder's paths inside the CMakeLists.txt.
 * MingGw should be the default toolchains for Clion.
 * Add SDL2 and cmake folders to the gitignore.
+* Disable Avast or other antivirus software if needed (or exclude project directory from it's range of scanning).

 ## Project tree example